Best Cold Weather Running Gear of 2024

 A lot of runners struggle with keeping their hands warm.
 Fingers already receive relatively light blood circulation compared to other parts of your body, and when your body starts to get cold and needs to conserve heat, it’ll reduce blood flow to your extremities, including your fingers.
 This helps the body keep warm blood in the core, protecting vital organs.
 For people suffering from Raynaud’s syndrome, their bodies overreact to cold and shut off most blood circulation to the fingers, turning them numb and white.
 Cold hands can occur at a relatively warm temperature for those suffering from Raynaud’s.
 You can read more about managing Raynaud’s syndrome and keeping extremities warm.

-Having the right gloves can make a big difference in comfort, whether you suffer from Raynaud’s or not.
+Whether you suffer from Raynaud’s or not, having the right gloves can make a big difference in comfort.

 Normal five-fingered gloves come in various weights and can provide anything from a little extra warmth to ward off the chill to protection against truly arctic conditions.
-When temperatures get extremely cold, mittens keep your fingers much warmer than regular gloves.
+When temperatures get extremely cold, mittens keep your fingers much warmer than regular gloves, and we turned to the Trailheads Convertible Zip Mitts for deep winter runs.
 As with all gear for cold weather running, you want to ensure you’re not sweating too much and getting the insulation wet from the inside.

 Convertible gloves, like the Ultimate Direction Ultra Flip Glove, are an excellent option for managing the warmth of your hands.
 They consist of a lighter pair of five-fingered gloves with a mitten cover, which can provide a lot of extra protection when it starts to get cold.
-When temperatures rise again, or your hands get sweaty, you can pull the mitten shell off to provide more ventilation and temperature control.
-You can check out some of our favorite gloves for running in our Best Running Gloves guide.
+When temperatures rise again or your hands get sweaty, you can pull the mitten shell off to provide more ventilation and temperature control.
+In our Best Running Gloves guide, you can check out some of our other favorite gloves for different conditions.

 Choosing the Right Hat for Cold Weather Running